Leonid Bronevoy: Acting career

 In 1950, Leonid graduated from the Alexander Ostrovsky Tashkent Theatrical Art Institute.
 After his graduation in 1950, he worked in Magnitogorsk and Orenburg drama theatres.

-In 1953, Leonid went to Moscow where he was able to immediately enter the third year of the Moscow Art Theater School (class of A.M.
+In 1953, Leonid went to Moscow, where he was able to immediately enter the third year of the Moscow Art Theater School (class of A.M.
 Karev) and successfully completed it in 1955.
 After completing theatre school, Leonid left Moscow and was admitted into the Grozny Drama Theatre.
 He acted at the Irkutsk Okhlopkov Drama Theater, and Voronezh Koltsov Academic Drama Theater.

 From 1962 to 1988, he was the leading actor in the Moscow Drama Theatre on Malaya Bronnaya.
-Starting in 1988 he performed in Moscow at the Lenkom Theatre.
+Starting in 1988, he performed in Moscow at the Lenkom Theatre.

 Bronevoy achieved star status in the USSR after playing the role of Heinrich Müller in the TV series Seventeen Moments of Spring.
-Despite lacking a physical resemblance to the historical chief of Gestapo, his portrayal became iconic due to his natural charisma and sense of humor.
+Despite lacking a physical resemblance to the historical chief of the Gestapo, his portrayal became iconic due to his natural charisma and sense of humor.

 Bronevoy's equally popular characters include the role of the Doctor in the comedy Formula of Love and that of the Duke of Hanover in The Very Same Munchhausen.

-Bronevoy subsequently played over 20 roles in films.
+Bronevoy subsequently played more than 20 roles in films.
 The last was the role of an old actor in Simple Things, for which he received the Nika Award in March 2008.

 His name appeared on a petition against the Russian annexation of Crimea.
 However, he told TASS that his name was placed without his permission, adding that he supported Vladimir Putin and Russian actions in Crimea.

 He died at his home on 9 December 2017, at age 88.